TrashPandaCode/reports/web-final/chapters/design.typ

   The primary design goals for the system focus on user engagement, educational clarity, and performance responsiveness, in line with the product's role as an interactive, browser-based learning tool.
 The following goals are prioritized:

   - Responsiveness and smooth interaction:
-    - The system should provide immediate feedback to user actions (e.g., node placement, simulation control), with minimal lag, to maintain immersion and reduce frustration.
+    - The system should provide immediate feedback to user actions (e.g., node placement, simulation control), with minimal lag, to maintain immersion and reduce frustration (see DDFR8, DDFR13).
-    - While real-time performance is not mission-critical, frame drops or noticeable delays are to be minimized to preserve a fluid learning experience.
+    - While real-time performance is not mission-critical, frame drops or noticeable delays are to be minimized to preserve a fluid learning experience (see DDFR8).
   - Scalability of complexity:
-    - The system should gracefully scale from beginner-level visual nodes to more advanced setups without overwhelming the user or compromising usability.
+    - The system should gracefully scale from beginner-level visual nodes to more advanced setups without overwhelming the user or compromising usability (see DDFR6, DDFR7).
-    - Internally, the architecture should support the potential extension of more node types, logical layers, or deeper mechanics without requiring major structural rewrites.
+    - Internally, the architecture should support the potential extension of more node types, logical layers, or deeper mechanics without requiring major structural rewrites (see DDFR11).
   - Clarity of visualization:
-    - Diagrams and visual elements should communicate meaning effectively, especially for abstract programming or logic concepts.
+    - Diagrams and visual elements should communicate meaning effectively, especially for abstract programming or logic concepts (see DDFR5, DDFR11).
-    - Node layouts, labels, and flows must be readable and interpretable without requiring users to memorize symbols or look up meanings frequently.
+    - Node layouts, labels, and flows must be readable and interpretable without requiring users to memorize symbols or look up meanings frequently (see DDFR11).
     - Modularity and maintainability:
-      - Code should be written in a modular way to support easy extension, replacement, and refactoring of features.
+      - Code should be written in a modular way to support easy extension, replacement, and refactoring of features (see DDFR11).
       - Given the educational setting and potential future re-use, clarity and separation of concerns in the codebase are prioritized over optimization.
     - Accessibility and inclusivity:
-      - Though basic WCAG-level support is implemented (e.g., color-contrast choices, ARIA roles), the broader goal is to keep the product inclusive in tone and interface, encouraging participation from a diverse audience with varying levels of familiarity with tech.
+      - Though basic WCAG-level support is implemented (e.g., color-contrast choices, ARIA roles), the broader goal is to keep the product inclusive in tone and interface, encouraging participation from a diverse audience with varying levels of familiarity with tech (see DDFR14).
     - Aesthetic and motivational design:
-      - A playful, slightly whimsical visual tone (with mascot characters and light gamification) is prioritized to keep learners emotionally engaged.
+      - A playful, slightly whimsical visual tone (with mascot characters and light gamification) is prioritized to keep learners emotionally engaged (see DDFR1).
       - A minimalistic and inviting UI is preferred over dense or technically styled interfaces.

   These goals reflect the project's primary function as a learning and exploration tool for logic or programming-like structures, used in classrooms, demonstrations, or self-driven discovery.
 Since user motivation and ease of comprehension are as important as functional correctness, the system's design must support fast feedback, gradual complexity, and a strong visual narrative.